Nsikaktopdown/JavaPractical/src/com/assproject/exams/Past Questions.md

 - magnitude and diameter methods
 ```

-- (c) Where could the keyword S u p e r be used?
-Use S u p e r
+- (c) Where could the keyword Super be used?
+Use Super
 to resolve overloading issues in (b) above.
 ```java
 public class Object extends myClass {